 In their most destructive stage, Tomato Hornworms appear as green caterpillars.
 They can be up to 5 inches long!
 When you see stems and no leaves on your plants, you have a hornworm problem, most likely.

-Till Your Soil Before Planting: In early spring, before you plant, till up the soil in your planting bed to expose Tomato Hornworm coccoons or larvae.
-If you find any in the soil, you can pick them up to toss into a pail of soapy water (I like Castile soap), feed them to your chickens (if you have any) or let native birds come find them.
+Till your soil before planting!
+In early spring, before you plant, till up the soil in your planting bed to expose Tomato Hornworm coccoons or larvae.
+If you find any in the soil, you can pick them up to toss into a pail of soapy water.
+(I like castile soap.)
+Or you can feed them to your chickens (if you have any) or let native birds come find them.

-Companion Plants: Grow dill, lobelia, lemon balm and/or Marigolds alongside your tomatoes to attract (non-stinging) parasitic wasps which will eat tomato hornworm larvae.
+Plant companion plants.
+Grow dill, lobelia, lemon balm, and/or marigolds alongside your tomatoes to attract (non-stinging) parasitic wasps which will eat tomato hornworm larvae.

 Some years, even after we do all we can to keep the insects away, they come anyway.
 In this case, switch from prevention to intervention.

-When your kids get tired of leaping after grasshoppers, you can apply to same natural pesticide spray recipe you used to defeat tomato hornworms to also scare off grasshoppers.
+When your kids get tired of leaping after grasshoppers, you can apply the same natural pesticide spray recipe you used to defeat tomato hornworms to also scare off grasshoppers.

-Before you start planting anything into the ground, thoroughly till up the soil around your planting area to expose any eggs so the birds can find.
+Before you start planting anything in the ground, thoroughly till up the soil around your planting area to expose any eggs so the birds can find them.
 Or, you can pick them up and put them into a sealed bag or squish them.

 For the ones that get way, use one of the natural homemade sprays (see recipe), lay traps, or cover your plants with lightweight floating row covers.

 - Spray the grasshopper and the plant with a natural spray solution below.